ncollectd/ncollectd/src/plugins/ipmi/README.md

 **auth-type** *MD5|rmcp+*

 > Forces the authentication type to use for the connection to remote BMC.
-> By default most secure type is seleted.
+> By default most secure type is selected.

 **host** *hostname*